Why A ‘Free’ Upright Piano Is Not Always Free

 Repair and restoration costs are the next pieces to keep in mind before picking up the bargain piano you have your eyes set on, as these costs can be the most expensive.

 The moment a piano is completed, it is immediately put under tremendous stress.
 When pulled up to pitch, the strings exert tens of thousands of pounds of string tension.
 This is absorbed by the cast iron plate, the pinblock, and the piano’s cabinet.
 More than likely, an old upright piano was kept in an environment where the humidity level was not ideal.
-Swings in humidity is a primary factor when it comes to the wear and tear placed on a piano.
+Swings in humidity are one of the primary factors when it comes to the wear and tear placed on a piano.
 The tuning pin holes can become enlarged, compromising tuning stability.
-Over time, tension combined with swings in humidity, can cause the pinblock to fail and other structural issues can become apparent.
+Over time, tension combined with swings in humidity can cause the pinblock to fail and other structural issues can become apparent.

 Strings, especially the copper wound bass strings can deaden due to oxidation, excessive moisture, and grime.
 Under tension, old piano strings can break when tuned.
 This can be dangerous as well as annoying.